Saints rally past Bucs, win NFC South title for second straight season

 TAMPA, Fla. — The game ball eventually went into the hands of Gayle Benson, commemorating her first division title since taking over as owner of the New Orleans Saints.

-But before that presentation, that ball first had to deflect off the right hand of Taysom Hill, whose momentum-swinging third-quarter play made this postgame celebration in the visitors' locker room of Raymond James Stadium possible in the first place.
+But before that presentation, that ball first had to deflect off the hands of Taysom Hill, whose momentum-swinging third-quarter play made this postgame celebration in the visitors' locker room of Raymond James Stadium possible in the first place.

 Hill's blocked punt provided a much needed spark.
 Suddenly, the Saints' struggling offense kicked into gear and pulled away for a 28-14 victory Sunday over the Tampa Bay Buccaneers.